clux/facemaulers/east/nekrina.md

 A powerful dwarven empire had its roots here, most connected cities disappeared with the netherese.
 Now the resting place of Akkhan.
 Overrun with underdark creatures and driders.
 At the time, the city was called `Dhirn Darim`, but centaurs named it `Nekrina` much later.

-## Purpose
-Officially; A place to hold the line of undead towards baldurs gate.
-Unofficially; A place for devils to launch their assault on the undead empire.

 ## Description
 Enormous sand pyramid rises up along the mountain side with beautifully carved small but plentiful steps mostly covered in sand.
 Centaurs talking amongst themselves under one leader (real beefy fuckers with huge bows, clearly battle trained, talking in a regimented fashion).
 Multiple griffins perched half way up the stairs.
 Several parties of armored humans helping out carrying equipment up the sand covered stairs.